PrestaShop/prestafony-project/docs/migration-guide.md

   - [ ] Implement Forms submission
   - [ ] Implement Forms validation
   - [ ] If required, implement (request) Parameters update
-  - [ ] Check Error Handling and permissions
+  - [ ] Check Error Handling
+  - [ ] Checks permissions and demo mode constraints
   - [ ] Re-introduce hooks (and document the missing one if you can't for a good reason)
   - [ ] Complete `Link` class to map PrestaShop menu to the new page
 - [ ] Deletions